thiloid/myrepo/README.md

 # myrepo
 Repository for testing my Git/GitHub setup” or similar.
 It’s nice to have something here, so you’ll see it appear in the README
+"A line I wrote on my local computer  "